 The difference between SWIFT and IBAN is the information they contain.
 SWIFT is used by a specific bank when making a cross-border transfer while IBAN is used to identify a specific account used in making a cross-border transfer.

-These are countries it is mandatory to use IBAN.
+These are countries where IBAN is mandatory:

 Country | IBAN length | Country code |